 - 8.3.1.
 Create and support friend's groups for local open spaces.
-Establishing local coalitions for the monitoring and continued maintenance of Town-owned open spaces not only reduces expenses but promotes civic engagement and stewardship of community resources.
-Examples of potential alliances include Ridgefield's Conservation Ranger Program, the Simsbury Land Trust, and the Simsbury Garden Club. - 8.3.2.
+Establishing local volunteer organizations for the monitoring and continued maintenance of Town-owned open spaces not only reduces expenses but promotes civic engagement and stewardship of community resources.
+Examples of such programs include Ridgefield's Conservation Ranger Program, and the Simsbury Land Trust. - 8.3.2.
 Partner with local organizations to support regional initiatives.
-Intensive restoration, sampling, and conservation efforts require resources beyond what the Department may be able to provide.
+Intensive restoration, sampling, and conservation efforts require resources beyond what the Town may be able to provide.
 To increase the capacity for open space stewardship projects, partnerships with established regional and national associations is recommended.
-The Farmington River Watershed Association, Sustainable CT, Sierra Club, the Nature Conservancy, and the Audubon Society are all examples of established allied associations that may be able to lend a hand. - 8.3.3.
+The Simsbury Land Trust, Farmington River Watershed Association, McLean Game Refuge, Sustainable CT, Sierra Club, Nature Conservancy, and the Audubon Society are all examples of established allied associations that may be able to lend a hand. - 8.3.3.
 Consider enrolling eligible land in suitable incentive programs for farmlands and forests when these programs align with the intent and purpose of the property.
 Carbon programs that pay landowners annually to keep land in a natural state are emerging.
 As these programs come online the Town can determine if any are suitable for the extensive network of open space.